 The XSP has been successful in gaining learnings in a number of its key objectives and, in doing so, has directly and indirectly addressed multiple barriers to renewable integration challenges.
 In addition, these learnings have helped inform ongoing proceedings at the CPUC and CAISO.
 The XSP is also being looked at and utilized by other groups.
 For example, site hosts in PG&E's Electric Vehicle Charge Network (EVCN) program can meet the EVCN's load management plan requirement by participating in the XSP.
-Including EVCN participants in the XSP will enable the pilot to incorporate a technology (electric vehicles) and customer classes (smaller commercial and multi-unit residential) that have been absent from the program so far.
+Including EVCN participants in the XSP enables the pilot to incorporate a technology (electric vehicles) and customer classes (smaller commercial and multi-unit residential) that have been absent from the program.

 While much has been learned, there are still unanswered questions around what should trigger an excess supply event, the effects on local distribution planning and operations, and the interaction with other DR programs that provide load reduction.
-Based on feedback and learnings from the XSP so far, and as part of continuing to gain insights into the previously mentioned issues, multiple modifications to the XSP have been or are being implemented, including,
+Based on feedback and learnings from the XSP so far, and as part of continuing to gain insights into the previously mentioned issues, the following efforts are being planned for the XSP: